 This is not just your average basil pesto, folks.

 Nope, it’s a tangy bright, slightly nutty, slightly salty, not too oily spectacular spread made possible with a secret ingredient, rice vinegar.

-Instead of the typical small squeeze of lemon or other acid pesto sometimes gets, I decided to go full on tang with a generous amount of the basil and oregano seasoned rice vinegar.
+Instead of the typical small squeeze of lemon (or lemon zest like in this ramp pesto recipe) or other acid pesto sometimes gets, I decided to go full on tang with a generous amount of the basil and oregano seasoned rice vinegar.

 It brings an almost “pickled” taste to the pizza crust and thinned out as a drizzle on top, you can add even more for a bright and refreshing pop to every cheesy bite.